EDUCBA Logo

 • Press CTRL +SHIFT +ENTER.

-In this LINEST Function in Excel example, we are going to see how the LINEST function works with the data.
-Enter the data in excel with two data caption named as X and Y.
+In this LINEST Function in Excel example, we will see how the LINEST function works with the data.
+Enter the data in Excel with two data captions named X and Y.

 LINEST Example 1-1